AamuApp/muffinsplantshop/README.md

 ## Installation

-- Click "Deploy to Netlify"
+- Click "Deploy to Netlify" (below)
 - Insert your secret keys
 - After Netlify is done building, edit the file `config-client.js` and insert your Stripe public key
 - After Netlify is done building again, everything should work.
 If not, go through every step to make sure everything was done correctly.